lohanidamodar/flutter_lessons/README.md

 - basic structure of stateful widget
 - showing and hiding widget based on state
 - updating textfield text change in realtime

+## Lesson 7
+Showing Snackbar and Alert dialog - Two most common widgets to display messages and errors.